t-snyder/tech-blog/_posts/2024-12-15-Thoughts-Conclusions-From-Prototypes(1-5).md

 The major reasons for this recommendation is:
   1. Istio Gateway provides the ability to configure multiple Gateway objects in differing namespaces which support differing types of Routes.
   2. Ingress-nginx in supporting TLS Passthru requires Passthru for all the cluster.
-  3. Nginx Gateway Fabric only allows a single Gateway ojbect per kubernetes cluster.
+  3. Nginx Gateway Fabric only allows a single Gateway object per kubernetes cluster.
+As such it is less interesting to me.
   4. Istio Gateway integrates well with Cert-Manager.